-Post by Xiang Yu, formerly a graduate fellow in strategic foresight with KnowledgeWorks and currently a doctoral student in philosophy
+By Xiang Yu, formerly a graduate fellow in strategic foresight with KnowledgeWorks and a doctoral student in philosophy

 Families and organizations use various kinds of technology to assist the development of children, but it is not always clear whether the use of technology is ethical when ethical boundaries do not yet exist or are not clear.
 In our recent early childhood forecast, Foundations for Flourishing Futures: A Look Ahead for Young Children and Families©, we recommend that families and organizations consider the ethical implications of using technology.

-In this article, I examine some areas where the use of technology can create problems for children and discuss how different moral frameworks can be adopted to help us think about the ethics of technology.
+The use of technology can create problems for children.
+How can different moral frameworks be adopted to help us think about the ethics of technology?

 Ethical problems raised by technology